notcacti/PackGUIMaker/README.md

 2. **Download the Latest Release**

-    Download the appropriate binary for your operating system from the latest release.
+    Download the appropriate binary for your operating system from the latest release. (only windows is supported as of now)

 3. **Run the Application**

     - On **Windows**, double-click the executable file.
-    - On **macOS**, open the `.app` file from the extracted folder.
-    - On **Linux**, you might need to grant execute permissions with `chmod +x <filename>` and then run the executable.

 ## Usage